Do not be conformed to this world,

 PROCESSES or PROGRAMS

-Faithwalking – An ongoing spiritual formation process where you will discover your true self, full of passion and desire to make a Christ-like impact in the world.
+Faithwalking – An ongoing spiritual formation process, for individuals, where you will discover your true self, full of passion and desire to make a Christ-like impact in the world.
 You will receive teaching, coaching, and support as you identify and remove the obstacles that stand in the way of living as your true self in Christ, living fully alive on mission with God – in your family, workplace, and all places.
 More info here.

-Ridder: Churches Learning Change – CLC is a learning process for pastors and teams from their congregations, where we learn and converse on Discipleship, Leadership, and Mission.
+Ridder: Churches Learning Change – CLC is a learning process for pastors and teams from congregations, where we learn and converse on Discipleship, Leadership, and Mission.
 CLC is a transformational learning process of acquiring information, putting it into practice, and reflecting on one’s learning about self, others, God, and the content being learned.
 This learning process leads to mastery of the content and experiences of deep change with the Holy Spirit in practice and ways of being, by living more fully alive and on mission, both personally and corporately.
 More info here.

 DiscipleOn – For mutual growth and support in implementing a discipleship pathway in your congregation, join an online learning community of ten people or less, over a 5-month period.
-If you’re looking to do more than a conference or book here-and-there, a DiscipleOn! community will provide support to work toward a new way of discipleship in your church.
+If you’re looking to do more than a conference or book here-and-there, a DiscipleOn! community provides mutual support to work toward a new way of discipleship in your church.
 Here’s a short synopsis… or get more info here.

 3D Movements (3DM) – Here’s an overview.